 Allergies can be dangerous if they cause a life threatening response known as anaphylaxis.
-In allergic asthma, as well as nonallergic asthma, an asthma attack, or exacerbation, can also be fatal occasionally.
-As a result, a person may wish to talk to their doctor about identifying asthma triggers to reduce the likelihood of an attack.
+In allergic asthma, as well as nonallergic asthma, an asthma attack (exacerbation) can sometimes be fatal.
+As a result, a person may wish to talk with a doctor about identifying asthma triggers to reduce the likelihood of an attack.

 Asthma symptoms can range from mild to severe.
 Some of the symptoms include:

 - chest tightness

-- problems breathing
+- difficulty breathing

 - shortness of breath